-The Office of the Secretary of the University announces a recent update to the
+The Office of the Secretary of the University announces recent updates to the University Policy Library:

 Awards & Honors